————— Last updated 1-July-2017 [by Bill] —————

 We only share this document with select friends and family using Google Docs as the gatekeeper.
 [As outlined on our Computers, Devices, and Applications page...]

 We also share our contact document via a link we add to the comments section on the NOAA registrations for our EPIRBs and PLBs so any SAR authorities can gain immediate access.
-[We do this in part because, for unknown reasons, the NOAA emergency beacon registration forms do not accommodate satellite phone numbers- as of June-2016 anyway...]
+[We do this in part because, for unknown reasons, the NOAA emergency beacon registration forms still do not accommodate satellite phone numbers- as of May-2017 anyway...]

 Here is a sample version of our live Contacting Denali Rose document in case it is of interest.